melia8/RoboHoover/README.md

 you should now be able to reach the POST endpoint: `localhost:8080/cleanRoom`

-Use a client like [PostMan](https://www.getpostman.com/) to POST your input json payload
+Use a client like [PostMan](https://www.getpostman.com/) to POST your input json payload, and see the response json

 To check the database audit you need to open a terminal window and start the mongo client with the command: `mongo`